cpudney/simpsons-seasons-networks/README.md

 Surrounding the central family vertices are secondary characters who make frequent appearances although not in every episode.
 These include Abe Simpson (Grandpa), bartender Moe Szyslak, Homer's colleagues Carl Carlson and Lenny Leonard, Bart's school chum Milhouse Van Houten, and many more.

-Further from the centre we find characters who make fewer appearances, and on the periphery are clusters of vertices representing characters who appear together in a single episode.
+Further from the centre we find characters who make fewer appearances, and on the periphery are clusters of vertices representing characters who appear together in single episodes.

 The graphs become larger and more complex with the progression of the seasons.
 Season 1's graph has 240 character vertices.
 This rises to 600 characters in season 26.